RAF Nutts Corner: Royal Navy

+On 14 November 1945 the airbase was put to Care & Maintenance status, 'on books of HMS Gadwall'.
+RNAS Nutts Corner finally paid off 1 April 1946 and was returned to RAF Northern Ireland control.

+After the war

-In 1946 civil air operations were transferred from HMS Gadwall/Belfast Harbour Airport (now the George Best Belfast City Airport) to RAF Nutts Corner due to the longer runways available at that airfield.
+On 1 December 1946 civil air operations were transferred from HMS Gadwall/Belfast Harbour Airport (now the George Best Belfast City Airport) to Nutts Corner due to the longer runways available at that airfield.
 Other reasons included the limited space available at Belfast for expansion and the danger associated with obstacles such as the cranes around Belfast harbour.
 Other sites were studied as possible alternative civil airports including RAF Long Kesh and Lisburn.
 The advantage of choosing Nutts Corner was the large amount of existing hardstanding which was necessary for civil aircraft movements.
 The former RAF station then became known as Belfast-Nutts Corner Airport.

 By the end of the 1950s the steep approach necessary for aircraft flying to Nutts Corner was deemed unsuitable.
 This was due to the location of the airport, close to the Belfast mountains and the obstacles located there, particularly transmitters and aerials.
 Another factor was the fact that of Nutts Corner's three runways, only one was suitable for modern aircraft.
 Aldergrove's two runways set at 100 degrees (07-25 and 17-35) to each other made operations possible even if conditions (particularly wind) changed dramatically.
 The decision to restore civil flights to Aldergrove was taken in July 1959.
 The move was made official in September 1963 and a month later the present terminal was opened.